ZewoGraveyard/HTTP/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Currents.
+> CocoaPods 0.39.0+ is required to build Curvature.

-To integrate Currents into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate **Curvature** into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'